-To deepen accountable government through the 2019 electoral process, the Social Development Integrated Centre (Social Action) and other citizens groups in the Niger Delta is tasking political candidates over political commitments to citizens.
-Thus, political accountability was the thrust of a training workshop organised by Social Action on Tuesday, October 9 and Thursday 11, 2018 in Port Harcourt, Rivers state and Benin city, Edo state respectively.
-At the workshops, Social Action’s Isaac Botti and Peter Mazzi noted that candidates’ governance commitments must translate to benefits for citizens.
+To deepen accountable government through the 2019 electoral process, the Alone (Alone) and other citizens groups in the Niger Delta is tasking political candidates over political commitments to citizens.
+Thus, political accountability was the thrust of a training workshop organised by Alone on Tuesday, October 9 and Thursday 11, 2018 in Port Harcourt, Rivers state and Benin city, Edo state respectively.
+At the workshops, Alone’s Isaac Botti and Peter Mazzi noted that candidates’ governance commitments must translate to benefits for citizens.
 They stressed that the time to emphasise that is now – during the electioneering process.

 With the theme, Mainstreaming Accountability into Electoral Process in the Niger Delta, the workshop tailored toward strengthening citizens’ capacity to engage political office aspirants and political office holders in committing to the social contract by including transparency and accountability agenda in their programmes.
 The training, which was supported by MacArthur Foundation and implemented through a partnership with the Shehu Musa Yar’Adua Foundation, highlighted the benefits of citizens’ engagement with electoral candidates toward ensuring that crucial accountability and transparency commitments are clearly articulated and delivered to citizens.
 The electoral process, therefore, provides opportunities for realizing vital anti-corruption outcomes.